Enterprise-CMCS/managed-care-review/docs/technical-design/creating-endpoints.md

 ## GraphQL

 The major mental shift in using GraphQL, in contrast to RESTful services, is that you have to _begin_ by thinking of the data you want returned.
 With REST, it's common to hit an endpoint, get back a large JSON, browse through it, and then, in the application code, whittle it down, or pluck the bits that you need.
-But we'll construct our GraphQL queries to return to return exactly what we need, before we hit the application code at all.
+But we'll construct our GraphQL queries to return exactly what we need, before we hit the application code at all.

-### Apollo Sandbox
+### Apollo Studio Explorer
-You can use the [Apollo Sandbox tool](https://www.apollographql.com/docs/graphos/explorer/sandbox/) to write your graphql queries and mutations to the local graphql deployment.
-A couple of notable apollo sandbox features:
-- [The Explorer](https://www.apollographql.com/docs/graphos/explorer/explorer/): A web IDE for creating, running, and managing GraphQL operations
-- Schema referencing
+[Apollo Explorer tool](https://www.apollographql.com/docs/graphos/explorer/) is a web-based IDE for writing and executing GraphQL operations on our deployed GraphQL API, with features such as schema referencing, query linting, autocomplete, and a jump-to-definition tool.
+With this tool we can test and write GraphQL operations without the need of front-end UI to execute the operation.

-We have two ways to access the Apollo Sandbox tool:
+We have two ways to access the Apollo Explorer tool:

 **Embedded Apollo Explorer Tool**:
 >In all environments, except `prod`, we have embedded the Apollo Explorer Tool into the MC-Review app.
 We embedded the tool into the app to simplify authorization configuration for `dev` and `val` environments.
 By doing so, we can programmatically configure the tool's authorization, eliminating the need for manual configuration by the user.